ERASMUS Student Exchange

 Proof of language proficiency & language development

-As the time schedule between TUHH's selection decisions and the application deadline at the partner universities is very tight, it would be best to present the certificate requested by the partner university already during your application at TUHH.
 In any case: it is compulsory for every applicant to upload a proof of B level in the working language during the online application process at TUHH.

-As of summer semester 2015, online tests in the working language are obligatory for all selected candidates both before and after your Erasmus stay.
+As of summer semester 2015, online tests in the working language are compulsory for all selected candidates both before and after your Erasmus stay.
 But as these tests will follow nomination they cannot be used for application purposes.
 For some students, the TUHH will also gain access to the EU’s online language courses for the most important working languages.

 Recognition of academic performance